cargomedia/mms-api/README.md

 (Not available via CLI)

 You can list the available metrics on each host.
 The list contains the resource type MMS::Resource::Metric.
-This can be used to see which performance metrics the host hast.
+This can be used to see which performance metrics the host has.

 In order to get the metric's data points you'll need to call the specific function.